jeffgodwyll/latex-resume/resume.md

-    -   Guided 42 Students through a 7-week intensive course on developing android apps, successfully building 5 apps in the process, with 3 teams going on to win awards for the their apps on campus.
+    -   Guided 42 Students through a 7-week intensive course on developing android apps, successfully building 5 apps in the process, with 3 teams going on to win awards for their apps on campus.

     -   Held weekly office hours.

     *Lead Google Student Ambassador*, May 2013 — August 2014

-    -   Leveraged Google Technology to better the lives of students through 3 tech talks, 1 map-up event, 1 Google API hackathon and 11 Google products and services training.

-    -   Designed a 1 month module to introduce 170 students to PhoneGap development.

-    -   Trained 35 students on digital marketing and advertising with Google AdWords and AdMob.

-*   **Conversion Pro/Calabash labs**

-    *Web Developer Intern*, Summer 2014

-    -   Prototyped and developed a technical support web application using node.js and angularjs.

-    -   Helped to prototype a Shopify web application and redesigned 2 Shopify stores that increased sales by over 20%.
+    - Facilitated workshops, campaigns and fun events, including training sessions and hackathons while building a thriving tech community on campus.
+    Introduced students and faculty to Google Cloud Technology, Android as well as numerous other Google products and services.

 Education